Mother Earth cares for all of us but we have not discovered a fraction of all her gifts

 There are more plants that will do a good job of cleaning your indoor air, like the Weeping Fig Plant, English Ivy, Gerbera, and Lilyturf.

-Here is a good book on helpful indoor plants you might want to get.
+Here is an excellent book on helpful indoor plants you might want to get.

 Mother Nature is great.
 She provides for all our needs even if we do not appreciate it.